neuronflow/BraTS-Toolkit/README.md

 #### CPU defacing: "cpu_defacing"
 Activates mri-deface to deface using CPU.
 Use this mode for further processing on the Kraken (https://neuronflow.github.io/kraken/)

+### Single vs. batch processing
+ BraTS preprocessor offers processing files in `batch` or `single` mode.
+Please have a look at the respective example scripts / CLI commands for information how to use them.

+ For faster computation we strictly recommend the `batch` processing mode, which avoids additional overhead of spawning and shutting down multiple docker containers and instead does all the processing in one container.

 ### Graphical User Interface (GUI)
 You can find instructions to use and download the GUI variant here: https://neuronflow.github.io/BraTS-Preprocessor/